arnt/mailmaint-smtputf8/draft-ietf-mailmaint-interoperable-addresses.md

 # Rationales for each condition

 This section is informative.
-Each of the six conditions has a separate rationale.
+Each of the five conditions has a separate rationale.

 1. A-labels are confusing for many readers, and can potentially be